savq/gsoc-2022/report.md

 ### Introduction

 During the 2022 Google Summer of Code I worked on developing an alternative package to Distributed.jl for the Pluto.jl notebook environment.
-The motivation for the work can be found in more detail in the [proposal for the project.](https://github.com/savq/gsoc-2022/blob/master/proposal.md)
+The motivation for this project can be found in more detail in the [proposal for the project.](https://github.com/savq/gsoc-2022/blob/master/proposal.md)